GoogleCloudPlatform/cicd-foundation/exercises/01_workstation/README.md

   UserKnownHostsFile /dev/null
   LogLevel ERROR
 ```
-- `StrictHostKeyChecking` is disabled as the instance will not have a persistent SSH key and also IP.
+- `StrictHostKeyChecking` is disabled as the instance will not have a persistent SSH key; apart, also the IP is not fixed.
-- For this reason also the `UserKnownHostsFile` is irrelevant.
+- For thes reasons also the `UserKnownHostsFile` is irrelevant.

 ### Secure Shell (SSH)